 Thanks to that one weigh-in – my health deteriorated for a good year afterwards.
 I became afraid of food, just as I had been when I was younger.

-I believe I have found the holy grail when it comes to health and weight but before I share it, I want to share with you how my thinking has changed.
+I believe I have found the holy grail when it comes to health but before I share it, I want to share with you how my thinking has changed.

 I went through phases where I believed that we had to completely omit certain food groups to be healthy whether it be meat, eggs, grains or even sugar.